-Dr. Jennifer Lynes is associate professor and director of the University of Waterloo’s environment and business program.
+Dr. Jennifer Lynes is an associate professor.
 She is Chair of the non-profit organization Residential Energy Efficiency Program (REEP Green Solutions) and co-founder of the North American Sustainable Concerts Working Group.

 With an educational background in both marketing and environmental studies, her expertise intersects business and the environment, where she focuses on investigating the marketing of sustainability.

 - Marketing, including social marketing, community-based social marketing and green marketing

 - Residential energy conservation behaviour

 - Engaging youth in environmental issues

 - Green/social entrepreneurship and innovation

 Current courses taught

 - ENBUS 102: Introduction to Environment and Business